 - The recognition of foreign-sourced income and the necessity for global income declaration to avoid double taxation.

-- The specific application of withholding tax rules on salaries and dividends paid to foreign nationals.
+- The specific application of withholding tax rules on professional services and dividends paid to foreign nationals.

 Global Income Declaration Obligations